 Interviews almost invariably end with interviewers offering the interviewee a chance to ask questions.
 You might not realize it but you’re still being interviewed.
 A lack of questions might be read as a lack of interest on your part.
 Too many / too trivial questions might be read as pedanticism.
 If you only ask about work-life balance, people might think you don’t like to work hard.
 So make sure to:

 - Ask at least one relevant question to each interviewer.

 - Bonus points if you ask questions the interviewer is in a great position to answer, like her personal experience at the company.

 - Don’t ask questions that you don’t care about the answer, people can tell and it’ll just be read as you’re faking interest.

 I’ll make a bold claim here.
 From my 16 years of going to hiring meetings, I believe that at least a third of your score, if not more, comes from little things like these.

 Bear in mind though that different interviewers look for and value different things, so your mileage may vary.
-Who do you get influences a lot your outcome.
+Who you get influences you a lot on your outcome.